 Make sure that your approach communicates your competitive advantages and relevance.
 Think about all aspects of the communication you are about to send out to ensure maximum responsiveness - timing, tone of voice and messaging.
 While the response rate may be low at first, do not let that dishearten you.
 Often you won’t hear back from clients until there is a need for your skill set, so keep ‘getting your name out there’.

 Finally, when marketing your freelance services, bear in mind that the people you have already worked with are your best ambassadors, both clients and other freelancers, so make sure you are always on your best performance, and never leave on bad terms.
 As a freelancer you are only as good as your last job, which leads us to our next point.

 Behaviour on the job

-- A successful freelancer will ooze an appropriate level of confidence, thereby putting themselves and their client at ease.
+A successful freelancer oozes an appropriate level of confidence, thereby putting themselves and their client at ease

 In summary, a successful freelancer…

-- Has chosen freelance as a career – they know what they want to achieve from being in business
+Has chosen freelance as a career – you know what you want to achieve from being in business

 Is self-motivated – you are only as good as your last job, so it’s important that you keep yourself motivated throughout the day, aiming to exceed expectations